Sudheendra Kulkarni: Stint with BJP

 A former member of the Communist Party of India (Marxist), Kulkarni joined the Bharatiya Janata Party (BJP) in 1996.
 Of this ideological switch he said, "People like me were living in an illusory land.
 I realised very late in my life that the Marxist ideology is not suitable in India - in fact, I would say it is unsuitable for any corner of the world."

 As a member of the BJP, he was associated with the India Shining campaign and rode on the inaugural Delhi–Lahore Bus.
 He helped former Indian Prime Minister Atal Bihari Vajpayee write his speeches and in 2008 was acting as a strategist for Lal Krishna Advani, who had influenced his rise within the party.

 Kulkarni resigned from the BJP in 2009.
-The electoral defeat suffered by the party, led by Advani, had effectively ended his role with the party and he had also become disenchanted with the influence exerted by the Rashtriya Swayamsevak Sangh on party decision-making.
+The electoral defeat suffered by the party, led by Advani, had effectively ended his role within the party and he had also become disenchanted with the influence exerted by the right-wing paramilitary Rashtriya Swayamsevak Sangh on party decision-making.

 In January 2012, he was reported to be once more working full-time for the BJP, on this occasion as an advisor to its president, Nitin Gadkari.
-He had been working for the Observer Research Foundation, a think tank, prior to this.
+He had been working for Reliance Industries and the Observer Research Foundation, a think tank, prior to this.